tylertitsworth/5th-age-srd/Classes/Psion.md

 In addition to the random invocation you gain at the start of the day, you also get the talent/domain powers that go with it.

+### Unleashed Pain

+While you are staggered, increase the damage dice of your psion affinities by one step (d4 to d6 and so on).

+#### Adventurer Feat

+Once per battle, when rolling an affinity, you can swap the affinity for an iconic affinity that has already been used.
+You can only do this if you have a used iconic affinity.

+#### Champion Feat

+While you are staggered, your psion affinities gain a +2 bonus to their critical threat range.

+#### Epic Feat

+While you are staggered, all damage dice of your affinities are exploding dice (when you roll the maximum number, roll another die and add it).

 ### Whiff of Sorcery

-You gain a random spell from the sorcerer class.
-Whenever you take a full heal-up, randomly choose a sorcerer spell of the highest level you can cast.
-For the rest of the day, you know this sorcerer spell and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or daily—when that option comes up during your turn.
+You gain a random affinity from the sorcerer class.
+Whenever you take a full heal-up, randomly choose a sorcerer affinity of the highest level you can cast.
+For the rest of the day, you know this sorcerer affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or daily—when that option comes up during your turn.

 #### Adventurer Feat

-Twice per day, you can gather power as if you were a sorcerer in order to deal double damage with either a sorcerer spell or a psion affinity the next time you cast an affinity.
+Twice per day, you can gather power as if you were a sorcerer in order to deal double damage with either a sorcerer affinity or a psion affinity the next time you cast an affinity.
 You also gain the chaotic benefit for gathering power.
 (Note that you should have already determined the type of affinity you will be casting, since you select an affinity type when you roll initiative and at the end of each turn, so you're generally better off waiting to gather power when you know you have an attack or iconic affinity coming.)

 #### Champion Feat